Peer Review Process/ Policy

 • Resubmit for Review — the manuscript requires substantial revision and a new round of external peer review before a decision can be made

-• Resubmit Elsewhere — the manuscript is considered scientifically sound but falls outside the focus and scope of JKTP; authors are encouraged to submit to a more appropriate journal
+• Resubmit Elsewhere — the manuscript is considered scientifically sound but falls outside the focus and scope of JKTP

 • Decline Submission — the manuscript does not meet the standards required for publication in JKTP

-Editorial decisions are made solely on the basis of scientific merit, originality, ethical compliance, and relevance to the journal's scope.
-Decisions are made independently of the authors' nationality, institutional affiliation, race, gender, religion, or any other personal characteristic.
-Commercial considerations have no influence on editorial decisions.
+Editorial decisions are made solely on the basis of scientific merit, originality, ethical compliance, and relevance to the journal's scope, independently of the authors' nationality, institutional affiliation, or any other personal characteristic.
 The Editor-in-Chief's decision is final, subject to the appeals procedure described in Section 7.

 6. REVISION AND RESUBMISSION